alonitac/DevSecOpsBIU12/databases/no-sql-db.md

 For more information explore the [`redis-benchmark` ](https://redis.io/docs/reference/optimization/benchmarks/)

 ### In-memory?
-What happens when my server gets turned off?
+What happens when my server is getting off?

 Redis has two different forms of persistence available for writing in-memory data to disk in a compact format.